demisto/content/Packs/RecordedFuture/Integrations/RecordedFutureEventCollector/README.md

-This is the Recorded Future event collector integration for XSIAM.
+This integration fetches alerts from Recorded Future.
 This integration was integrated and tested with version 2 of the Recorded Future API.

 ## Configure Recorded Future Event Collector on Cortex XSOAR